amadeu01/study/_posts/2025-09-04-tech-roadmap.md

         5.  **Conclude with a final critique.** At the end of the simulation, provide a detailed critique of my performance.
 Assess my technical depth on iOS security, my problem-solving process, and my ability to articulate risk.
 Provide 3 specific areas for improvement.

         Let's begin.
 You can start with your introduction."

+## V. The Oracle's Vision (AI & Machine Learning) 🧠

+This path guides you through the world of machine learning, from understanding data to building and deploying intelligent models.
+You will use AI to learn about AI, a meta-skill that is becoming increasingly valuable.

+### **Knowledge Map & Evolutionary Steps**

+#### **Level 1: Foundational (The Data Wrangler)**

+* **What to Study:**

+  * **Core Concepts:** What is Machine Learning?
+Supervised vs. Unsupervised vs. Reinforcement learning.

+  * **Python for Data Science:** Mastering libraries like Pandas (for data manipulation), NumPy (for numerical operations), and Matplotlib/Seaborn (for visualization).

+  * **Data Preprocessing:** Handling missing data, feature scaling, encoding categorical variables.

+* **How to Use AI to Evolve:**

+  1. **Conceptual Clarity:** "Act as a Data Science professor.
+Explain the difference between supervised and unsupervised learning using the analogy of sorting a pile of photos."

+  2. **Code Assistance:** "I have a Pandas DataFrame.
+Show me the Python code to remove duplicate rows and fill missing 'age' values with the average age of that column."

+* **AI-Driven Validation:** "Give me a small, sample CSV dataset as text.
+Ask me to write the Pandas code to load it, describe its basic stats (`.describe()`), and plot a histogram of one of its numerical columns.
+Then, review my code for correctness."

+---

+#### **Level 2: Application (The Model Builder)**

+* **What to Study:**

+  * **Traditional ML Models:** Linear/Logistic Regression, Decision Trees, K-Nearest Neighbors, Support Vector Machines (SVM).

+  * **Model Training:** The concept of a training set vs. a testing set, cross-validation.

+  * **Evaluation Metrics:** Accuracy, Precision, Recall, F1-Score, Confusion Matrix.

+  * **Scikit-learn:** The primary Python library for implementing these models.

+* **How to Use AI to Evolve:**

+  1. **Model Selection:** "I have a dataset to predict customer churn (a yes/no problem).
+Should I use Logistic Regression or a Decision Tree?
+Explain the pros and cons of each for this specific classification task."

+  2. **Code Implementation:** "Provide me with the Sc-learn boilerplate code to train a basic Logistic Regression model, including splitting the data, fitting the model, and making predictions."

+* **AI-Driven Validation:** "Act as a machine learning engineer.
+I will describe a business problem (e.g., 'predicting house prices').
+Your role is to ask me which type of ML model is appropriate, what evaluation metric I should use, and why.
+Critique my reasoning."

+---

+#### **Level 3: Mastery (The Deep Learner)**

+* **What to Study:**

+  * **Neural Networks:** What are neurons, layers, activation functions?

+  * **Deep Learning Frameworks:** Introduction to TensorFlow and PyTorch.

+  * **Specialized Architectures:** Convolutional Neural Networks (CNNs) for images, Recurrent Neural Networks (RNNs) for sequential data.

+  * **MLOps:** The basics of deploying and monitoring ML models in production.

+* **How to Use AI to Evolve:**

+  1. **Architecture Design:** "Explain the role of convolutional and pooling layers in a CNN for image classification.
+How do they help the network 'see' features like edges and shapes?"

+  2. **Framework Comparison:** "I'm starting a new deep learning project.
+Compare TensorFlow and PyTorch in terms of their learning curve, community support, and deployment options."

+* **AI-Driven Validation:** "I will describe a deep learning task (e.g., 'sentiment analysis of text reviews').
+Ask me to propose a high-level neural network architecture for it (e.g., what kind of layers I would use, like Embedding and LSTM).
+Challenge my choices and ask me to justify them."
+Framework Comparison: "I'm starting a new deep learning project.
+Compare TensorFlow and PyTorch in terms of their learning curve, community support, and deployment options."
+AI-Driven Validation: "I will describe a deep learning task (e.g., 'sentiment analysis of text reviews').
+Ask me to propose a high-level neural network architecture for it (e.g., what kind of layers I would use, like Embedding and LSTM).
+Challenge my choices and ask me to justify them."